magento-hackathon/operation-frontend-steward/README.md

 # Operation Frontend Steward

+*Update [2014-02-05] — We are working on finishing and migrating all the artifacts produced for Operation Frontend Steward into this repo.
+The repo is mostly bare currently.
+Please be patient, and we'll tweet hard when it's public.*

+## Project Charter

 Operation Frontend Steward is a four-pronged offense to improve Magento 2's frontend:

 1. Define strategic overarching principles Magento 2's frontend needs to uphold (think "10 commandments").